scylladb/scylla-cdc-java/scylla-cdc-printer/README.md

 ## Overview

 Printer is an example application that uses the scylla-cdc-java library to print all changes from CDC log for a given table.
+It is meant as a beginner's introduction to the basic features of the library.
+See [Do it youself! section](#do-it-yourself) to read more about how to use the library.

 ## Installation and usage
 ```bash